 - Instagram is all about photos, videos, engagement, and fun (with the introduction of Reels).

-- Remember to keep a balance between organic posting and Instagram ads for your Law Firm.
-They can be beneficial in their own, unique ways.
+- Remember to keep a balance between organic posts and Instagram ads for your law firm.
+They can each be beneficial in their own, unique way.